Codein-Labs/ibexa-seo-toolkit/docs/ANALYZERS.md

 Analyzers
 ======

 The bundle uses a set of analyzers to analyze Rich Text Contents and Content Preview.

 An analyzer extends the `Codein\IbexaSeoToolkit\Analysis\AbstractAnalyzer` abstract class.

 From here, you have two main options:
 * Use the set of analyzers provided by the bundle.
 * Implement some analyzers yourself.
 (After all, Symfony offers great tooling for extending bundles)

 ## Details

 ### Philosophy

 The goal of analyzers is **to provide good intel of whether the writing strategy is adapted** to the focus keyword we want to rank on. (a.k.a. *Keyword analysis*)

 For example, if we want to rank for "Ibexa Bundle", it make sense to use this keyword in some h2 titles, in the text.

-Moreover, another goal is to help content creators to write content which will be read well by both Google and the customer (a.k.a. *Lisibility analysis*).
+Moreover, another goal is to help content creators to write content which will be read well by both search engines and the customer (a.k.a. *Lisibility analysis*).

 ### Data analytics

 Analyzers uses data configured:
 * Rich text field (at writing time)
 * Content preview (requires at least to save the content to get up to date insight)
 * Keyword text field (contributed in the content edit view)